 Support to lead your own project, and provide more visibility and discoverability for your work.

-OSCSA helps you to get connected with like-minded people from other communnities that adopts Open Science practices (e.g. Turing Way, Carpentries, ArabR, ...).
+OSCSA helps you to get connected with like-minded people from other communnities that adopt Open Science practices (e.g. Turing Way, Carpentries, ArabR, ...).

 Subscribe to our OSCSA mailing list.

-Who Can Join?We welcome everyone regardless of their knowledge on Open Science.
+Who Can Join?We welcome everyone regardless of their knowledge of Open Science.
 Please fill out this form with instructions on how to join.

 Open Science Practices

-Open Science (OS) is a an umbrella term that used to describe movements and practices aimed at increasing the accessibility of scientific knowledge and fostering innovations.
-In order to demistyfy these principles, we describe briefly six of its core components.
+Open Science (OS) is an umbrella term that is used to describe movements and practices aimed at increasing the accessibility of scientific knowledge and fostering innovations.
+To demystify these principles, we briefly describe six of its core components.

 Open Work is protected by Open License, which states how the work can be used, modified, adopted and commercialised.

-Open source hardware is hardware that is built based on principles analogous to open source software
+Open source hardware is a hardware that is built based on principles analogous to open source software

 The FAIR principles describe how research outputs should be organised so they can be more easily accessed, understood, exchanged and reused.
 2. [OpenAIRE]↩